Chatwood's 2-hitter for Rockies beats Giants 5-0

+SAN FRANCISCO (AP) -- Tyler Chatwood's extra work on offspeed pitches during spring training made a huge difference Saturday.

-SAN FRANCISCO (AP) -- Tyler Chatwood pitched 5 2/3 perfect innings before Chris Marrero's single and finished with a two-hitter for the Colorado Rockies in his first big league shutout, a 5-0 win over the San Francisco Giants on Saturday.
+Chatwood pitched 5 2/3 perfect innings before Chris Marrero's single and finished with a two-hitter for the Colorado Rockies in his first big league shutout, a 5-0 win over the San Francisco Giants.

-Chatwood (1-2) struck out four and walked one, lowering his ERA from 6.35 ERA to 3.54.
+Chatwood (1-2) struck out four and walked one, lowering his ERA from 6.35 to 3.54.
 He threw 67 of 105 pitches for strikes in his second complete game in 91 major league starts.

+''The first two outings I didn't feel like I threw the ball bad, but I gave up homers that killed me,'' Chatwood said. ''Today my curveball was there, and I think that was a difference-maker.
+That separation in velocity was big for me today.''

 He retired 17 consecutive batters before Marrero lined a single into right field.
 Joe Panik singled leading off the seventh.